ddnexus/pagy/docs/api/calendar.md

 ## Custom units

-You can define your own custom unit of whatever time length.
-For example you may want to add a unit of 2 months (i.e. a "bimester" unit), which should define a `Pagy::Calendar::Bimester` class (very easy task including the `Pagy::Calendar::MonthMixin` module).
-In order to allow its correct integration, you should also insert your `:bimester` unit symbol in the `Pagy::Calendar::UNITS` list, between `:quarter` and `:month`, which will keep the list in desc ordered of their duration.
+You can define your own custom unit of any time length.
+For example you may want to add a unit of 2 months (i.e. a "bimester" unit), which should define a `Pagy::Calendar::Bimester` class.
+In this case (and for any month-based unit), you can get your class implemented very easily by just including the `Pagy::Calendar::MonthMixin` module.

-You can also implement custom substitution formats for your custom units, by overriding the `label_for(page, opts)`.
-It should substitute your special tokens with your content.
 (See the [pagy/calendar/quarter](https://github.com/ddnexus/pagy/blob/master/lib/pagy/calendar/quarter.rb) implementation for an example)

+In order to allow its full integration, you should also insert your `:bimester` unit symbol in the `Pagy::Calendar::UNITS` list, between `:quarter` and `:month`, which will keep the list in desc order of duration.

+You can also implement your own custom substitution formats for your custom units, by overriding the `label_for(page, opts)`.